Tirumal024/YouTube_Scraping/README.md

 Create API credentials for youtube API v3.

-ETL Process
+# ETL Process
 Extracting Data from youtube API.

-Transforming data into required format.
+Transforming data into the required format.

 Loading Data into SQL

-Application Flow
+# Application Flow
 Select Data Retrieval and Processing Page from dropdown menu at the sidebar.

 Input the Channel Id and click on Get Channel Statistics in order to retrive data from Youtube API.